julzaza/wildwitchherbs/_posts/2026-01-21-plants-to-break-love-bonds-folk-magic.md

 - After betrayal or illness
 - Before new marriages

-Timing mattered—but finality mattered more.
+Timing mattered, but finality mattered more.

 ---